Shadouran/MTCG/README.md

 For the solutions I created a seperate class that contains a single static semaphore which is now used by all repository classes which guarantees that only one command is executed at a time.

-The server is almost completely the same we developed in classes except he starts a new task for handling a client.
+The server is almost completely the same we developed in classes except it starts a new task for handling a client.
 I adjusted the RouteParser a little to allow for GET parameters in the url to be parsed more or less fluently.
 Apart from that I created new repositories, manager and route command but kept the overall design since there is literally no need to change it.